q2w/terraform-google-regional-lb-http/examples/cloud-run/README.md

 # HTTP Regional Load Balancer Example - Separate modules for creating HTTP load balancer frontend and backend resources

-This example creates a global HTTP forwarding rule to forward traffic to cloud run service.
+This example creates a regional HTTP forwarding rule to forward traffic to cloud run service.
 The `google_compute_region_backend_service` and its dependencies are created as part of `backend` module.
 The forwarding rules and its dependecies are created as part of `frontend` modules.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->